Back to Blog

 Frequently Asked Questions

 What time does Train typically take the stage?
-Doors for Train concerts usually open around 6:00 PM to 7:00 PM.
-If there's an opening act, they might start around 7:30 PM to 8:00 PM for a 30-45 minute set.
-Train, as the headliner, typically takes the stage between 8:30 PM and 9:00 PM, with the show concluding around 10:30 PM to 11:00 PM.
+Doors for Greek Theatre shows usually open around 6:30 PM.
+Opening acts, if any, typically start around 7:30 PM and play for 30-45 minutes.
+Train usually takes the stage between 8:30 PM and 9:00 PM, performing for approximately 1.5 to 2 hours, concluding around 10:30 PM to 11:00 PM.

 What songs will Train play?
-Train's setlists are a curated blend of their most popular hits like "Drops of Jupiter (Tell Me)," "Hey, Soul Sister," "Marry Me," and "Meet Virginia."
-You can also expect some fan favorites from their extensive catalog, and occasionally they might surprise the audience with a cover or a lesser-known track.
-They tend to play a significant number of their charting singles.
+Train's setlists are a fan-pleaser, heavily featuring their biggest hits like "Drops of Jupiter (Tell Me)," "Hey, Soul Sister," "Drive By," "Marry Me," and "Meet Virginia."
+They also often include fan favourites from across their albums and may occasionally sprinkle in a cover or a new song.
+Expect a dynamic mix of their most recognisable tracks and some deeper cuts.

 Photography and video policies?
-Generally, small, non-professional cameras and mobile phones are permitted for personal use.
-However, professional photography equipment (detachable lenses, tripods, etc.) is strictly prohibited.
-Flash photography may also be discouraged.
-Always check the specific venue's policy closer to the event date.
+Generally, small, non-professional cameras and phone cameras are permitted for personal use.
+However, professional photography equipment (DSLRs with detachable lenses) is typically prohibited.
+Flash photography is usually discouraged.
+Always check the specific venue policy for the event day.

 How early should I arrive?
-To comfortably navigate parking or public transport, security checks, and to soak in the atmosphere, it's recommended to arrive at the Greek Theatre at least 2-3 hours before the show's advertised start time, especially considering the potential for traffic and queues.
+To guarantee a good spot for parking, navigate security, and potentially grab merchandise or a drink, it's advisable to arrive at least 1 to 1.5 hours before the show's advertised start time, especially considering potential traffic and entry lines.

 ATMs and payment options?
 ATMs are usually available on-site at the Greek Theatre for cash withdrawals.
-Most vendors within the venue and at the concession stands accept major credit and debit cards.
-Some smaller vendors might be cash-only, so it's wise to have some cash on hand for convenience.
+Most vendors within the venue accept credit and debit cards, but having some cash on hand is always a good idea for smaller purchases or in case of any technical issues.
+Venue pricing for concessions and merchandise is typical for Los Angeles entertainment venues.

 Top Tips for Train at Greek Theatre Los Angeles